renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_se, y_se = smote_enn.fit_resample(X_num, y)
 ```

 This procedure reduced the shape to 544 samples, with 170 survivals and 374 deaths.
-The "Age" distribution here is also quite different from the original, with some deletions in 30 and 50 years, and a decrease of 20 years:
+The "Age" distribution here is also quite different from the original, with some deletions in 30 and 50 years, and a decrease of 20 years, which resulted in a increase in the median (44 to 49) and mean (44.5 to 46.3):

 ![image](https://user-images.githubusercontent.com/63553829/93019779-8a80cc00-f5af-11ea-8ba7-a06459f0ee3e.png){: .mx-auto.d-block :}

+## Highlights

+As commented in the beginning, **data imbalance** is not fundamentally a problem at the data level, but rather a data distribution problem.
+So relative rarity remais as a problem formulation or algorithmic limitation issue.
+Over this, considering the presented issues, beginning with the **problem**, sometimes the best is to **rethink it**, trying to find a subdomain.
+Another possibility is to **use different metrics** such as *ROC and AUC, precision and recall*.
+Approaching the **algorithm issue**, one can use search methods that avoid greed and recursive partitioning (divide-and-conquer), since they have difficulty in finding rare patterns.
+Lastly, approaching **data issues**, the best would be acquire additional labeled data, specially for the rare cases, but that's not always the option.
+So we can apply **resampling**, but with caution!
+As explained, resampling does not handle the absolute rarity issue, so they just *reduce between-class imbalance!* Which resampling technique to be used will obviously differ between problems.

+A further reading recommendations is the book [Imbalanced Learning: Foundations, Algorithms, and Applications](https://www.wiley.com/en-us/Imbalanced+Learning%3A+Foundations%2C+Algorithms%2C+and+Applications-p-9781118074626), which encompasses all these applications with further detail.